How can we help you today?

 It’s a great choice for blogs, personal websites, and small informational sites.

 An OV certificate requires a higher level of vetting, where the Certificate Authority verifies domain ownership and authenticates your organization’s details.
-This includes confirming your business name, physical address, and other information visitors see when they view the certificate details.
+This includes confirming your business name, physical address, and other information that visitors see when viewing the certificate details.

 OVs have more trust factor than DV certificates and are more appropriate for businesses and organizations.

-EV certificates offer the highest level of security and trust.
+EV certificates provide the highest level of security and trust.
 Their validation is the most rigorous, involving a comprehensive check of your business’s legal and physical existence.

 When users visit an EV-secured site, they’ll see your verified company name displayed prominently in the browser interface.
-This is the standard for major e-commerce sites and large corporations, as it provides maximum credibility and assurance to customers.
+This is the standard for major e-commerce sites and large corporations, as it provides maximum credibility and customer assurance.

 Wildcard SSL Certificates